eugenebelieve/report-handler/README.md

 ```

 ```
-You can now view your application on localhost:3000
+You can now refresh your application on localhost:3000
 ```

 ### To generate new report data